Financial Modelling Techniques

 Objectives and learning outcomes of the module

-- Explain the principles of regression analysis, with applications to finance
+- Understand the principles of regression analysis in finance

-- Use the program Eviews to estimate a regression equation, and interpret the results, for bivariate (two-variable) regression models and multiple regression models, drawing from finance theory
+- Use the program R to estimate a regression equation for bivariate and multiple regression models

 This module consists of a 2-hour weekly lecture over 10 weeks of term plus a revision lecture in term 3 as preparation for the final examination.
 Students will be supplied with a syllabus with a breakdown week by week of required and additional reading.
 Reading materials are usually accessed electronically from the BLE and students should come to class prepared.